Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

-We now turn to a new type of construction, designed to create graphs with exact constant values of agents required and upper bounds on graph density.
+We now turn to a new type of construction, designed to create graphs with exact arbitrary values of agents required and upper bounds on graph density.
 This is in contrast to the previous construction; in theory, since the limit of required agents $\to \infty$ and the edge density $\to 1$, for $n$ sufficiently large the number of agents will be larger than and the edge density less than any desired pair of constants.
 However this is an \emph{existence} statement without giving an efficient method of finding the necessary size of $n$.

 On the other hand, here we give a direct construction that allows for precise values for $k$, the number of ignorant agents, and arbitrarily low edge density.
-This we do by introducing a new family of graphs and making some key observations about strategies on certain types of subgraphs. \begin{theorem} For any numbers $k$ and $\rho > 1$, there is a graph requiring exactly $k$ agents with edge density $\leq \rho$. \end{theorem} \begin{proof}
+This we do by introducing a new family of graphs and making some key observations about strategies on certain types of subgraphs.